CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/introduction.md

 - `RecoLocalTracker/SiPixelClusterizer/`

 To run and execute code on GPUs, you must first connect to the appropriate LXPLUS machine.
-See the [Connecting to GPU machines section](working-with-cmssw/gpu-machines.md) for instructions.
+See the [here](working-with-cmssw/setup.md) for instructions.

-Information about the GPU code is found in the [GPU section](gpu/index.md).
+Information about the GPU code is found in the [GPU section](pixel-local/gpu/index.md).

 ## Alpaka code